googleprojectzero/winafl/readme_pt.md

 Note however that traces can't be split into tracelets at random points, partly because of the reference decoder implementation details but also due to out-of-order packet feature of Intel PT: If the CPU has a TNT packet that is not full (and thus not yet sent), to save space CPU is also going to delay other packets (e.g. TIP packets) until the TNT packet gets filled.
 At the point when TNT packet gets filled, the TNT packet is going to get sent together with all delayed packets.
 To resolve this issue, tracelets are always cut *before* a TNT packet (which implies that the previous TNT packet was sent togerher with all the delayed packets).
 This approach seems to also play nicely with the reference decoder implementation.

 Another issue that the decoder must solve is the return address compression: Intel PT expects the decoder to keep track of the call stack and, when the return instruction is encountered, if the actual return address matches the one on the decoder stack, instead of emitting the entire return address, Intel PT is only going to emit a single bit that indicates the return address should be taken from the decoder call stack.
-To support this feature, the `fast` decoder monitors call stack changes when the tracelet is first executed and the relevant changes are saved together with the "before" and "after" state.
+To support this feature, the "fast" decoder monitors call stack changes when the tracelet is first executed and the relevant changes are saved together with the "before" and "after" state.
 Specifically, each tracelet cache entry contains the data consumed from the stack during the traclet execution (these need to match the top of the decoder stack in order for the states to "match") and the values added to the stack during the tracelet execution (these are used to update the decoder state).